marcoesv/data_structures/README.md

 # data_structures
-common data structure implementation using c++
+common data structure implementations using c++

+Created by: Marco Salinas
+For: Marco Salinas